ibm-cloud-docs/vpc/vpn-create.md

    The IKE and IPsec security options that you specify for the connection must be the same options that are set on the peer gateway for the network outside your VPC.
    {: important}

-## Creating a VPN gateway by using the CLI
+## Creating a VPN gateway from the CLI
 {: #vpn-create-cli}
 {: cli}